 Treatments for recurrent headaches that happen more than twice a week

-Headaches that occur frequently may require a prescription from your physician.
-The following medications may be used to treat headaches following TBI:
+Headaches that occur frequently may require treatment such as therapy, a procedure, or a prescription from your health care provider.
+The following may help:

 - Certain blood pressure medication called beta-blockers (like propranolol).

-Headaches after Traumatic Brain Injury was developed by Kathleen R. Bell, MD, Jeanne Hoffman, PhD, and Thomas Watanabe, MD, in collaboration with the Model Systems Knowledge Translation Center.
+Headaches after Traumatic Brain Injury was developed by Kathleen R. Bell, MD, Jeanne Hoffman, PhD, and Thomas Watanabe, MD, in collaboration with the University of Washington Model Systems Knowledge Translation Center